Stolen Land, Stolen Labor: The Case for Reparations

 In recognition of the wrong done, Congressman John Conyers has sponsored a reparations bill, H.R.40: “A bill to acknowledge the fundamental injustice, cruelty, brutality, and inhumanity of slavery in the United States and the 13 American colonies between 1619 and 1865 and to establish a commission to examine the institution of slavery, subsequent de jure and de facto racial and economic discrimination against African Americans, and the impact of these forces on living African Americans, to make recommendations to the Congress on appropriate remedies, and for other purposes.”

 Twenty-five years ago, Queen Mother Moore was at the First Black Political Convention in Gary, Indiana.
-There she stood in a hotel lobby wearing African clothes, handing out literature and accepting hugs, while shouting, “Reparations.
-Reparations honey, come get your reparations.
-They got to pay you.”
+There she stood in a hotel lobby wearing African clothes, handing out literature and accepting hugs, while shouting, “Reparations!
+Reparations, Honey!
+Come get your reparations – They got to pay you!”
 The Queen Mother was right.
-It is in the context of reparations that the nation should be discussing affirmative action; as part of the mix of options a moral nation would consider to pay a long due debt.
-Thirty percent of the nations’ airwaves could be an option.
-Funding of African-American banks could be another.
-Government contracts should be the easiest, with a mandated percentage for each line item going to African-American businesses on a sliding scale well into the next century.
+It is in the context of reparations that the nation should be discussing affirmative action – as part of the mix of options a moral nation would consider in paying a long-due debt.
+Thirty percent of the nation’s airwaves could be an option.
+Funding of African American banks could be another.
+Government contracts should be the easiest, with a mandated percentage for each line-item going to African American businesses on a sliding scale well into the next century.

 Until this debt is acknowledged and paid, America will forever be paying in blood, tears, and the devil’s wages.

 1[Historical Statistics of the United States 1789-1945, a Supplement to the Statistical Abstract of the United States, U.S. Dept. of Commerce, Bureau of the Census, published in 1949 by the United States Bureau of the Census.
 Chapter A. page 1.]